-Place the window on bottom window studs and push the window forward into position against the gasket.
+1. Place the window on bottom window studs and push the window forward into position against the gasket.
+Ensure no debris became stuck between gasket and window.
 2. Replace the window frame.
 3. Replace the top two (2) and bottom two (2) star knobs.
-A CONTROL OF THE PARTY OF THE P Replace the remaining star knobs.
+Replace the remaining star knobs.
 NOTE: Do not tighten until all knobs have been started 5.
-Tighten the star knobs until the window frame contacts the glovebox.
+Tighten the star knobs until the window frame contacts the glovebox.6.
+Replace gloves if they were removed.